OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:48

-The Jews answered Him, “Aren’t we right in saying that you are a Samaritan and demon-possessed?”
+The Jews answered Him, “Aren’t we right in saying that you are a Samaritan and have a demon?”

 ## John 8:49